Have you ever had an Investment with Reliance Mutual?

-- Reliance Mutual may not have made their customers were not informed that it takes a minimum of 5 years to see a noticeable return.
+- Reliance Mutual may not have made their customers were not advised that it takes a minimum of 5 years to see a noticeable return.

-- Reliance Mutual did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.
+- Reliance Mutual did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If customers had any outstanding credit or debt, Reliance Mutual should have told the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If consumers had any outstanding credit or debt, Reliance Mutual should have told the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Reliance Mutual mis-sold you your Investment?

 - I didn't ask Reliance Mutual to invest my money into the stock market where I would be subject to financial risk.

 - I was led to believe by Reliance Mutual that I would generate a larger income from this investment.

 - I was not informed by Reliance Mutual that there was a risk of losing money from my investment.

 - I feel that Reliance Mutual over exaggerated how the Investment would perform compared to how it is performing right now.